Tech-talks-hitesh-pod/intelli-odm/Readme.md

-# Intelli-ODM — Multi-Agent LLM System for New Product Forecasting (Full README + Conversation)
+# Intelli-ODM — Multi-Agent LLM System for New Product Forecasting

 **Note:** This README contains the complete conversation transcript from the session where the README and system design were authored.
 It includes the original user prompts, the Gemini-provided answer pasted by the user, code snippets, and all assistant replies.
 Use this document for record-keeping, reproducibility, or editing.